FMecha/battlegear/docs/sidebs/sbs1_car.md

     <br>265PS/6500r.p.m.
     <br>28.0kg-m/4000r.p.m.
 * **Drivetrain:** FR
-* **Notes:**
+??? note "Notes"
     * Color: Brilliant Black
     * "Efini" is mispelled as "Enfini" in the car selection screen, and not used in the English version as the badging was used only in Japan.

 # Toyota AE86 Trueno GTV
 ![TOYOTA AE86 TRUENO GTV](/images/cars/sbs1/sidebs_ae86t.png)